Black Ops Cold War Operation Red Circus side mission: how to review suspects and find evidence

 (Image credit: Activision)

-Coming up, we're going to explain where to find all the evidence, and then how to review suspects and pick the right targets.
+Coming up, I'm going to explain where to find all the evidence, and then how to review suspects and pick the right Operation Red Circus targets.

 Black Ops Cold War ending | Black Ops Cold War zombies | Black Ops Cold War Dark Ops | Black Ops Cold War best guns | Kill or rescue the Black Ops Cold War operative Lucas Richter | Black Ops Cold War floppy disk

-The Black Ops Cold War Operation Red Circus side mission explained
+Black Ops Cold War Operation Red Circus mission explained

 (Image credit: Activision)

-When you're first introduced to the evidence board you'll be told about Operation Red Circus and Operation Chaos, the two side missions you can tackle at any time.
+You'll be told about Operation Red Circus in Black Ops Cold War when you're first introduced to the evidence board, along with Operation Chaos.
+These form the two main side missions you can do anytime alongside the main campaign.
 However, while you can just jump in and try your luck then and there, both need evidence located in other missions if you want to absolutely 100% them and get the best resolution.

 In the case of Operation Red Circus your target is the Soviet major Vadim Rudnik, who's helping Perseus place agents in various European governments.
 You can just start the mission and go after Rudnik but unless you identify three of his assets beforehand you'll only take out the Spymaster and not the spies.

-There are eight suspects in total for Operation Red Circus, each listed with a photo and some details, including a recent travel itinerary.
-By finding the evidence in other missions you'll get info that will help you narrow down the options, and with all three pieces of evidence you should be left with only three candidates.
-Fortunately, if you've missed any evidence you can replay missions to look for it, so let's see where you can find it all.
+There are eight Operation Red Circus suspects in total, each listed with a photo and some details, including a recent travel itinerary.
+By finding evidence in other missions you'll get info that will help you narrow down the options, and with all three pieces of evidence you should be able to pinpoint three candidates exactly.
+Fortunately, if you've missed any evidence you can replay missions to look for it.
+Let's see where you can find it all.

 1. Franz Kraus's Ledger, Brick in the Wall